peartherapeutics/bitrise-aws-device-farm-runner/README.md

-# Amazon S3 Upload
+# Amazon Device Farm Runner

-The new Amazon S3 Upload step.

-Syncs the given local folder with an S3 bucket.
+Deploys app to device farm and starts a test run with a preconfigured test package and device pool.

-This Step requires an Amazon S3 registration.
-To register an Amazon S3 account, [click here](http://aws.amazon.com/s3/)
+This Step requires an Amazon Device Farm registration.
+To register an account, [click here](https://aws.amazon.com/device-farm/)

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line